randy3k/ProjectManager/README.md

 ### Add existing projects to Project Manager

 There are two ways to add existing projects to Project Manager.

-If you want to keep the project files (`*.sublime-project` and `*.sublime-workspace`) in your project directory,
+- If you want Project Manager manages the project files: move your `*.sublime- project` and `*.sublime-workspace` files in the project directory `Packages/User/Projects/`.
+You may need to update the project's folder information of the files.

-- Open your project file `*.sublime-project`, and then use the import option of Project Manager.
+- If you want to keep the project files (`*.sublime-project` and `*.sublime- workspace`) in your project directory: open your project file `*.sublime- project`, and then use the import option of Project Manager.
 This tells Project Manager where `*.sublime-project` is located and Project Manager will know where to look when the project is opened.
 In other words, you can put the `*.sublime-project` file in any places.

-If you want Project Manager manages the project files

-- Move your `*.sublime-project` and `*.sublime-workspace` files in the project directory `Packages/User/Projects/`.
-You may need to update the project's folder information of the files.

 ### FAQ